tokio-rs/website/content/blog/2026-07-22-announcing-topcoat.md

 description: "July 22, 2026"
 ---

-# Announcing Topcoat: a framework for building full-stack reactive web apps with Rust

 [Topcoat] is a modular, batteries-included Rust framework for building full-stack, reactive web apps.
 It prioritizes simplicity and productivity.
 Topcoat is entirely server-rendered.
 Reactivity is added by rendering HTML snippets in the server and adding "reactive instructions" as metadata (similar in idea to HTMX).

 Here is the "hello world" app with Topcoat: